PDP-8

-The PDP-8 is a 12-bit minicomputer that was produced by Digital Equipment Corporation (DEC).
-It was the first commercially successful minicomputer, with over 50,000 units being sold over the model's lifetime.
+The PDP-8 is a family of 12-bit minicomputers that was produced by Digital Equipment Corporation (DEC).
+Launched in 1965, it was the first minicomputer to sell for under $20,000, and the $25,000 mark for a complete system would later be a defining characteristic of the minicomputer class.
+Over 50,000 units were sold during the model's lifetime.

 Its basic design follows the pioneering LINC but has a smaller instruction set, which is an expanded version of the PDP-5 instruction set.
+To lower the cost of implementation, the system leaves out a number of commonly used functions which have to be written using combinations of other instructions.
+This leads to complex programs.

-Similar machines from DEC are the PDP-12 which is a modernized version of the PDP-8 and LINC concepts, and the PDP-14 industrial controller system.
+Offshoots from the PDP-8 are the PDP-12 which has a processor that can run programs for the PDP-8 and LINC systems, and the PDP-14 industrial controller system which is essentially a hardened PDP-8.
+The successor to the PDP-8 line is the PDP-11, which featured a much more complete instruction set and was not backward compatible.